Applelo/compotes/docs/guide/drag.md

 const drag = new Drag('.c-drag')
 ```

-You need to have elements overflowing inside the component because it uses the css property `overflow: auto;`.
+The element must have overflowing content, as the component relies on `overflow: auto` to enable scrolling.

 ```html